ireaneus/CDI/NTSurveyS6AssignmentPt3.md

 image: "/images/livingwatersrv.jpg"
 ---

+*Remind students to decide on a topic for their paper and review upcoming assignments.*

 ## Compare the Old Covenant
 - Made, Genesis 12:1-3 includes:
 -- Separation to a unique relationship with God